mafgit/mafmodule/README.md

 # mafmodule
-A simple Javascript module that contains functions that which might make your life easier.
+A basic Javascript module that contains a few functions that which might make your life easier.

 ## Link to HTML File
 Add this line before your ending body tag (above other scripts that use this module).